Sotera/GEQE/README.md

 1.  geqe-ml:  Apache Spark machine learning scripts.
 Can be used as a standalone project via command line interface with an Apache Spark Cluster, or as the back end to the geqe web application.

-2. geqe-comm:  Communication Layer / Utility, allows front ends to execute spark jobs and contains various data-laoder.
+2. geqe-comm:  Communication Layer / Utility, allows front ends to execute spark jobs and contains various data-loaders.

 2. LoopBackServer: StrongLoop data API server.
 Abstracts all database interactions for the webserver into an easy to use and discover REST API.
 The loop back server can be used as an integration point between the geqe-ml backend and other front end applications.